apps4av/avarex/README.md

 ## Getting Started

+### Downloading

+Click the Actions button on the top right of this page.
+Select the top most green check mark under Workflows.
+On the next page, click on Artifacts.
+Download the zip file for your platform.
+Unzip on the platform where it will be run.

 ** Windows

-To run on Windows, download and place in the app folder the file name sqlite3.dll from https://www.sqlite.org/download.html.
-Use the precompiled binary for Windows 64.
+To run on Windows, download and place in the app folder (where the .exe file is) the file named sqlite3.dll from https://www.sqlite.org/download.html.
+Get the precompiled binary for sqlite3 for Windows 64.

 ** MacOS